Vin-meido/COM3D2.UndressUtil/README.md

 - Shortcut: shortcut key to use to show the undress window manually (unset by default)

-- Auto show in all scenes: Automatically shows the undress window on any scene (including yotogi)

 - Verbose log: enable verbose logging in BepInEx console.
 Enable only when you want to report a problem.

 **Scene settings**